dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

-* Even when there are analytic period boundary offsets shifting the analytics window forward or backward in time, the organisation unit dimension remains the owner at the **end of the reporting period.**
+* Even when there are analytic period boundary offsets shifting the analytics window forward or backward in time, the organisation unit dimension remains the owner at the **beginning or end end of the reporting period.**
 * If several periods are combined in such a query, then the owner at the beginning of the first period or the owner at the end of the last period should be used.
-So while “Months this year” and “this Year” cover the same amount of time, “Months this year” would show 12 periods and calculate ownership as of the end of each month, whereas “This year” would show one period and only examine ownership at the end of the year.
+So while “Months this year” and “this Year” cover the same amount of time, “Months this year” would show 12 periods and calculate ownership as of the end of each month separately, whereas “This year” would show one period and only examine ownership at the end of the year.
-* Referrals do not confer ownership of the enrollment and events.
+* Referrals do not confer ownership of the enrollment and its events.
 When referrals are made, only the “referral out” organisation unit is the owner for purposes of analytics.
 * When a permanent transfer is performed in Capture or Tracker Capture, that date of ownership transfer is the **_current date_**.
 Therefore, if data entry staff record referrals made in the past, or perform backentry of legacy data, the ownership history should be accurately updated in the DHIS2 backend SQL by system administrators.
 * As of v2.40, the total number of referrals and transfers cannot be calculated using program indicators.
 This includes questions such as “How many patients were transferred this period?” and “How many patients have been referred in total, and of those, how many completed the event after their referral?”
 While it may be possible to [find this information through SQL views](https://community.dhis2.org/t/calculate-transferred-patients/44892/3) of the Ownership history table, it is not yet possible to develop a PI to calculate number of transfer or referral actions as of May 2023.
 This is being developed for future DHIS2 releases.